arnaudt-bojan/arnaudt-bojan/QUICK-FIX.md

 ### Solution B: If That Fails

-Compile TypeScript to JavaScript for more reliable Cloud Run deployment.
+Compile TypeScript to JavaScript (more complex but more reliable).

+**Important**: `tsconfig.server.json` has been fixed to work properly!

 **Edit `.replit` file:**
 - **Line 12**: Add `&& tsc -p tsconfig.server.json` to build command
 - **Line 14**: Change run to `["sh", "start-compiled.sh"]`

 Then redeploy.

+See `DEPLOYMENT-INSTRUCTIONS.md` for detailed steps.

 ---